alexdeploy/jukebox-discord/README.md

 ⭐ Jukebox only is available in **one voice channel** at the same time.

-⭐ Jukebox only responds if it's not connected to any voice channel, or you're connected to the same one.
+⭐ Jukebox only works if it's not connected to any voice channel, or you're connected to the same one.

 ⭐...

 ## Installation for devs

-If you haven't created your bot before, see [how to create your bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [how to invite bot to server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).
+If you have not created your bot before, see [how to create your bot](https://discordjs.guide/preparations/setting-up-a-bot-application.html#creating-your-bot) and [how to invite bot to server](https://discordjs.guide/preparations/adding-your-bot-to-servers.html#bot-invite-links).

 If you has already registered your bot in [Discord Developer Portal](https://discord.com/developers/docs), you can start the following steps.